lextoumbourou/notes/notes/permanent/negative-log-likelihood.md

 cover: /_media/negative-log-likelihood.png
 tags:
   - MachineLearning
+summary: a multi-class classification loss function
 ---

-Negative log-likelihood is a loss function used in multi-class classification.
+Negative log-likelihood, or NLL, is a loss function used in multi-class classification.
+It measures how closely our model predictions align with the ground truth labels.

-It is calculated as $-log(\textbf{y})$, where $\textbf{y}$ is the prediction corresponding to the true label after the [Softmax Activation Function](softmax-activation-function.md) was applied.
-The loss for a mini-batch is computed by taking the mean or sum of all items in the batch.
+It is calculated as $-log(\textbf{y})$, where $\textbf{y}$ is the prediction corresponding to the true class label after the model outputs are converted into probabilities by applying the [Softmax Activation Function](softmax-activation-function.md) to them.
+The loss for a mini-batch is computed by calculating the NLL for each item and then calculating the mean or sum of all items in the batch.

-Since a negative value is returned for the log of a number >= 0 and < 1, we add a negative sign to convert it to a positive number, hence *negative* log-likelihood.
+Since a negative value is returned for the log of a number greater than 0 and less than 1, we add a negative sign to convert it to a positive number, hence *negative* log-likelihood.
 At 0 the function returns $\infty$ ($-log(0)=\infty$) and at 1 returns 0 ($-log(1)=0$), so very wrong answers are heavily penalised.

 {% notebook permanent/notebooks/log-fractions.ipynb %}